-- Ed 555

-Practicum: Special Education
+Ed 555 Practicum: Special Education

-3-6 credits

 Diagnostic and prescriptive teaching with children who have learning or behavior problems.
 Laboratory course.
+Prerequisite: Permission of Instructor.

-Prerequisite: - Ed 556 Class Management 3 credits Critical analysis of management systems such as operant discrimination learning, and environmental control. - Ed 557 Counseling Independent Study 1-3 credits Intensive reading and field research in a topic agreed on by adviser and student.
+Ed 556 Class Management

+Critical analysis of management systems such as operant discrimination learning, and environmental control. (fall)

+Ed 557 Counseling Independent Study

+Intensive reading and field research in a topic agreed on by adviser and student.
 30 hours work per credit.
 Graduate students only.
-Prerequisite: permission of adviser. (fall, winter, spring, summer) - Ed 558 Community Mental Health Practice 3 credits An examination of organization, clientele, and functions of community mental health agencies.
-Focus on clinical assessment, case conceptualization and management. (winter) - Ed 559 Counseling Graduate Project 3 credits Investigation of some practical aspect of the counseling field.
+Prerequisite: permission of adviser. (fall, winter, spring, summer)

+Ed 558 Community Mental Health Practice

+An examination of organization, clientele, and functions of community mental health agencies.
+Focus on clinical assessment, case conceptualization and management. (winter)

+Ed 559 Counseling Graduate Project

+Investigation of some practical aspect of the counseling field.
 Mandatory for Master of Arts in Education degree.
 Prerequisite: permission of adviser.
 Graduate students only. (fall, winter, spring, summer)

-cluding theoretical and practical applications. (spring, summer) Ed 561 Special Topics 3 credits Ed 562 Special Topics 3 credits Ed 563 Special Topics 3 credits Ed 564 Counseling Internship 1 4 credits Ed 565 Counseling Internship 2 4 credits Ed 566 Counseling Internship 3 3 credits Supervised experiences in a school or agency.
-Taken in final two-three quarters of graduate program with permission and application made two quarters earlier.
-On-campus seminar required first and second quarters. (fall, winter, spring, summer)

-Demonstration/discussion focusing on dysfunctional families in-